 Standard Chartered Fees

-Standard Chartered only charges a S$10 minimum trading fee, and they do not charge custody fee like other platforms.
+Standard Chartered only charges a S$10 minimum trading fee for Personal Banking Clients while Priority Banking Clients has no minimum fee, and they do not charge custody fee like other platforms.
 That being said, their commission fees hike up the overall price of the service.
 The table below illustrates the fees you could expect to pay with Standard Chartered.

 |Personal Banking Clients||Priority Banking Clients|